 Challenge number Detail of challenge 1 Some pupils have personal social and emotional barriers, which inhibit their readiness to learn when coming into school.
 Some pupils have low aspirations in school and appear less motivated to do well in all subjects.
-2 Across the year groups, more pupils are not on track for writing (and reading) than for other subjects because of the impact of lockdown.
+2 Across the year groups, more pupils are not on track for writing (and maths) than for other subjects.
 3 Lack of parental support for some pupils; lack of engagement with home learning and lack of support with challenge and homework.
 4 Lateness and poor attendance 5 Proportion of PP children with SEN 6 Attachment issues with a number of PP children including ExLAC or special guardianship